mpolidorio/Assessment/README.md

 ## Question 3:

+The code for this question is in the file `ex3.c`.

 ### **How to Compile and Run**

 1. Ensure you are on a **Linux system** with **GCC** installed.